 How to apply for a loan: 6 steps

-Taking out a loan can help you pay for all kinds of things—like schooling or a new home or car.
+A loan is a funding option that can help you pay for large costs like schooling or a new home or car.
 But if you’ve never applied for a loan before, you may be wondering how to do it.
 While the process differs a bit depending on the type of loan you need, there are some general steps to take, no matter the loan type.

 Read on to learn all about how to apply for a loan.